 The founding vision of Kapawi Ecolodge and Reserve is to create a haven of ease, good taste, and understated luxury.
 Using local materials, skilled Achuar craftsmen have built a series of comfortable cabins in the vernacular style of the rainforest.
-Each of the guest cabins expresses authentic, traditional Achuar design concepts, and are attractive, spacious, sustainable, well-ventilated, and creature-proof.
-The cabins feature a screened-in sleeping area and private bath with solar heated water available on most afternoons (depending on weather).
+Each of the guest cabins expresses authentic, traditional Achuar design concepts, and is attractive, spacious, sustainable, well-ventilated, and creature-proof.
+The cabins feature a screened-in sleeping area and private bath with solar-heated water available on most afternoons (depending on weather).
 Cabins are fully screened and windows, floors, roofs, and beds each have their own mosquito net.

-A raised boardwalk connects all of the guests cabins and the several large communal buildings at Kapawi, all of which rest on stilts around the edge of an ephemeral lagoon crowded with plant and bird life.
+A raised boardwalk connects all of the guest's cabins and the several large communal buildings at Kapawi, all of which rest on stilts around the edge of an ephemeral lagoon crowded with plant and birdlife.